 “Chester is a hard working individual who truly knows the subjects he teaches as well as his life coaching skills.
 I had worked with others before Chester but never obtained the results I have with him.
 He is second to none in his ability and knowledge.
 What separates Chester from others is the fact that he really and truly cares about you.”
 August 23, 2011.
 Top qualities: Great Results, Expert, High Integrity - Master Nathan Bracther

 Naabaahii is a Navajo word meaning "warrior".
-NAVA-STICKS Filipino Martial Arts is dedicated to the "Naabaahii" way of approaching martial arts.
-NAVA-STICKS Filipino Martial Arts use's Navajo Philosophy as a base to learning about self; physically, mentally and spiritually to attain harmony.
+NAVA-STICKS Martial Arts and Healing Arts System is dedicated to the "Naabaahii" way of approaching martial arts.
+NAVA-STICKS Martial Arts and Healing Arts System use's Navajo Philosophy as a base to learning about self; physically, mentally and spiritually to attain harmony.
 While learning the basics of martial arts for self defense, self protection or exercise, we also will assist you with self awareness while training.

 Filipino Martial Arts: Modern Arnis - Arnis was born on Philippine lands and is an acient art known as kali.
 Kali is a Malayan word for long bladed weapon.
 The Arts of Kali, Escrima & Arnis are part of the powerful Filipino Stick Fighting Arts.
 The arts blended the best elements of Filipino Jujitsu, stick and knife fighting into a brilliantly conceived, versatile and effective martial art.
 The Filipino Arts are a complete art, which will improve your empty-hand, ground-fighting, stick and knife-fighting techniques.